Malaysia Airlines Flight 370 disappearance theories: Cyberattack

 The hypothesis that a cyberattack may have been carried out on Flight 370 has been raised, primarily based on statements made by Sally Leivesley, a former scientific advisor to the UK government.
 Whether existing security on commercial flights is sufficient to prevent such an attack is also a matter of debate, although Boeing has dismissed the possibility.
-A spokeswoman for the company, Gayla Keller, said that they were "confident in the robust protection of all flight critical systems and inability for a hacker to gain access by either external or internal means on the 777 and all Boeing airplanes."
+A spokeswoman for the company, Gayla Keller, said that they were "confident in the robust protection of all flight[-]critical systems and inability for a hacker to gain access by either external or internal means on the 777 and all Boeing airplanes."

-While supporters of this theory have cited Hugo Teso's app which hacked into pilot-training software, which Teso presented at a conference in April 2013, the Federal Aviation Administration and other major governmental bodies dismissed the significance of the app.
+Supporters of this theory have cited an app created by Hugo Teso with which Teso was able to hack into pilot-training software.
+Teso presented his findings at a conference in April 2013.
+The Federal Aviation Administration and other major governmental bodies dismissed the significance of the app.
 They stated that the software on an actual plane would be different from the software on which Teso had tested his app.